PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Methodology

 \subsection{PoLi-RL: A Two-Stage Reinforcement Learning Framework}

-As previously established, our optimization goal is to maximize the expected reward, making the design of the reward function $\mathcal{R}$ central to our method.
-To ensure stable and effective optimization, we propose PoLi-RL, a framework built upon a two-stage progressive reward curriculum.
-This subsection details our pipeline and its reward mechanisms, as illustrated in Figure~\ref{fig:framework}.
+To optimize effectively, we propose PoLi-RL, a framework built on a two-stage progressive reward curriculum.
+This subsection elaborates our pipeline and its reward mechanisms (Figure~\ref{fig:framework}).

-\paragraph{Stage I: Foundational Skill Acquisition.} The goal of Stage I is to ground the model in the fundamental scoring rules of the C-STS task.
-For each input sample, the policy generates $G$ completions, from which we parse a set of predicted scores $\{\tilde{y}_j\}_{j=1}^G$.
-The total reward for Stage I, $R_{S1}$, is a weighted sum of three components:
+\paragraph{Stage \Rmnum{1}: Foundational Skill Acquisition.} The goal of Stage \Rmnum{1} is to ground the model in the fundamental scoring rules of the C-STS task.
+For each input sample, the LLM policy generates $G$ completions, from which we parse a set of predicted scores $\{\tilde{y}_j\}$.
+The total reward for Stage \Rmnum{1}, $R_{S1}$, is a weighted sum of three components:

-The Pointwise Accuracy Reward ($R_{\text{pointwise}}$) is the primary component in Stage I. It measures the normalized distance between the predicted score $\tilde{y}_j$ and the ground-truth score $y_j$.
+The Pointwise Accuracy Reward ($R_{\text{pointwise}}$) is the primary component in Stage \Rmnum{1}.
+It measures the normalized distance between the predicted score $\tilde{y}_j$ and the ground-truth score $y_j$:

 where $\max(Y)=5$ and $\min(Y)=1$ are the bounds of the label space.